meleskim/docker-clamav/README.md

 ### Alpine
 This image offers all the same options like the original one.
 It is based on Alpine Linux and this time providing easy extensions via configuration files.

+Alpine version reduces foot print to something about less than 5%, compressed size in docker hub is 6.72 MB compared to debian 216.21 MB.

 ### Provides
 Dockerized open source antivirus daemons for use with
 - file sharing containers like [Nextcloud](https://hub.docker.com/_/nextcloud/) or